 He studied at both Camberwell and Wimbledon Colleges of Arts, London, and recently graduated with a Masters in Arts Administration and Policy from the School of the Art Institute of Chicago.
 While there, he received the Dean's Scholarship and the Arts Administration and Policy Fellowship.
 Price is a former curatorial resident at Chicago Artists Coalition and 2017 curatorial fellow at the Gaylord and Dorothy Donnelley Foundation.

-Upcoming projects include the Film, Video, New Media, Animation, and Sound Festival at the School of the Art Institute of Chicago in May 2018 and an LGBTQIA Pride-focused exhibition at the Aurora Public Art Commission Gallery, June 2018.
+Upcoming projects include the Film, Video, New Media, Animation, and Sound Festival at the School of the Art Institute of Chicago in May 2018 and LGBTQ-focused exhibition Homosociable at the Aurora Public Art Commission Gallery, June 2018.